Azure/azure-sdk-for-java/sdk/communication/azure-communication-jobrouter/swagger/README.md

-# Azure Communication Service chat client library for Java
+# Azure Communication Service Job Router client library for Java

 > see https://aka.ms/autorest
 ## Getting Started

-To build the SDK for Chat Client, simply Install AutoRest and in this folder, run:
+To build the SDK for Job Router Client, simply Install AutoRest and in this folder, run:

 ### Setup
 ```ps